RADAR & Disabled Toilet Door Locks

 Why are RADAR keys so big?

-RADAR keys are distinguishable by their size and they will often have a big blue fob.
+RADAR keys are distinguished by their size and often have a large blue fob.
 They are designed this way so that it’s easier for people with disabilities to find them when needed and use them (as they’ll have a better grip of the key).

 Are RADAR keys universal?